MechanicalRock/mechanicalrock.github.io/_posts/2017-09-01-the-scourge-of-silos.markdown

 The modern equivalent of matrix management in IT teams is the Spotify Model.
 Not that is actually a model.
 But expensive consultancies are paid loads to roll out a "model" which effectively propogates this shit.
 Guilds and tribes may have been formed with good intentions, but are just abused by the middle management that become the issue.

-It takes an exceptional leader or rather one who is a "servant leader" to infact listen to the experts and foster and environment where DevOps is truly understood, practiced and embedded.
-This environment is a product and customer centric delivery team with true empowerment.
+It takes an exceptional leader or rather one who is a "servant leader" to infact listen to the experts and foster an environment where DevOps is truly understood, practiced and embedded.
+This environment is a product and customer centric team with true empowerment.
 Not subject to any political or outside / horizontal interference.

 However, even within teams, silos exist, which is why we at [Mechanical Rock](https://www.mechanicalrock.io/) are passionate about Behaviour Driven Development (BDD).
 BDD enhances the performance of agile teams by taking their collaboration to a new level.
 As a byproduct it provides a set of living documentation and automated tests, which underpin the DevOps movement.
 We've also extended this to use [Behaviour Driven Infrastructure](https://mechanicalrock.github.io//bdd/devops/2016/12/21/introducing-infrastructure-mapping) and TDD to develop infrastructure to remove silos within teams and provide configuration and compliance checks as a byproduct.